-Astros score 4 in 7th to rally past Phillies, 7-6Houston Astros' Justin Maxwell (44) hits a two-run double during the seventh inning of a baseball game against the Philadelphia Phillies Sunday, Sept.
+Astros score 4 in 7th to rally past Phillies, 7-6Houston Astros' Justin Maxwell (44) scores as Philadelphia Phillies catcher Carlos Ruiz loses the ball during the seventh inning of a baseball game, Sunday, Sept.
 16, 2012, in Houston.
 (AP Photo/David J. Phillip)

 HOUSTON (AP) -- Philadelphia still has a chance to make the playoffs with 15 games remaining.
 However, after losing three of four to the Houston Astros, even the Phillies admitted it just got harder.

 Justin Maxwell hit a two-run double and Matt Dominguez added a two-run single in Houston's four-run seventh inning as the Astros rallied for a 7-6 victory against the Philadelphia Phillies on Sunday.